uwescience/HackWeek-Toolkit/docs/Venues/Venues-General.md

 * Is there a system in place for displaying slides and tutorials, and is the screen visible from everywhere in the room?
 * Are there separate rooms where teams can withdraw for focused work?
 * Can one of those rooms be designated as a room for quiet time, to allow participants to temporarily withdraw from the controlled chaos of the hack week?
 * Does the venue allow food and drink either within the rooms or in close proximity?
+If there will be catering coming and going during the event, see if there is an area in the back or just outside the main tutorial space where the coffee and/or foods can be set up without distracting participants and disrupting the tutorial.
+If your hackweek is in a public space such as a library, try to avoid having the foods set up where non-participants can have access.